 Making A Complaint To The HSE After An Accident At Work

-It is worth noting that as well as having the right to make a complaint about your place of work, you may have the right to seek compensation for an injury caused by unsafe health and safety practices.
-In the following sections of this guide, we are going to discuss not only the eligibility criteria for those injured in a workplace accident to make a claim, but it will also provide advice on what accidents could lead to a claim and compensation guidelines figures for different injuries.
+It is worth noting that, as well as having the right to make a complaint about your place of work, you may have the right to seek compensation for an injury caused by unsafe health and safety practices.
+In the following sections of this guide, we are going to discuss not only the eligibility criteria for those injured in a workplace accident to make a claim, but we will also provide advice on what accidents could lead to a claim and compensation guidelines figures for different injuries.

 Our advisors can give you a free assessment to see if you have grounds to make a personal injury claim.
 If you do, you could then be connected with one of our accident at work solicitors as well as providing representation for your case, they can also help with the complaints procedure.